ENTFACT-200: Peachtree Borer | Download PDF

 Prevention Key to Control

-Sprays containing Asana XL, Lorsban, Warrior, and Endosulfan are labeled for control of peachtree borer on peaches.
+Sprays containing Asana XL, Lorsban, and Warrior are labeled for control of peachtree borer on peaches.
 Directed sprays should be applied uniformly to the trunk from the base to the lower limbs.
 Thoroughly wet the bark.
 Do not allow Lorsban sprays to contact fruit foliage.
-Asana XL, Warrior and Lorsban have 14 day preharvest intervals, while Endosulfan has a 21 day preharvest interval.
-Asana XL, Warrior, and Lorsban are RESTRICTED USE insecticides.
+Asana XL, while Warrior and Lorsban have 14 day preharvest intervals Asana XL, Warrior, and Lorsban are RESTRICTED USE insecticides.

 Pheromone trapping uses chemical lures to attract male moths.
 These lures are synthetic copies of the chemicals female moths use to attract the mates.
 Moth captures in pheromone traps alert growers to pest activity and aid timing of insecticide sprays.
 A trap consists of plastic top and bottom held together by a wire hanger with the lure placed inside.
 The inner surface of the bottom is coated with a sticky material to hold the insects once they land in the trap.
 Traps are hung in the tree at eye level, usually one for each ten acres of trees (minimum of two traps per orchard) in commercial orchards.
 For a list of source of the various types of pheromone traps, see ENT-54, Vendors of Microbial and Botanical Insecticides and Insect Monitoring Devices.